vthwang/LeetCode-in-Java/Algorithms/0649.dota2-senate/README.md

 ## Solutions
 ### [Greedy + Queue](Dota2Senate.java)

 Idea: Put the vote sequence in the queue.
 If a senate ban other senate, we can put it back to the queue for the second round’s vote.
-Finally, if one the queues is empty, then we can announce the other queue is the victory party.
+Finally, if one of the queues is empty, then we can announce the other queue is the victory party.

 ```java
 class Solution {